7 min read

 Capitalism

-Corporations are eternally profit-driven and could not give less of a damn about anything but the bottom line.
-Even when life itself is on the line, there is a cost-benefit analysis and (especially without strict regulation), corporations often err on the side of profit over human lives.
+Corporations under capitalism are fundamentally profit-driven and could not give less of a damn about anything but the bottom line always going up.
+Even when life itself is on the line, there is a cost-benefit analysis and (especially without strict regulation), corporations often err on the side of profit over human lives.3

 The Internet is Still a Privilege